-Our Lady of Good Counsel Church was the setting for the marriage of Nancy Ann Herter and Thomas Anthony Grace on Saturday morning, Aug.
+Church was the setting for the marriage of Nancy Ann Herter and Thomas Anthony Grace on Saturday morning, Aug.
 28. The Rev. Alfred Renaud performed the double ring ceremony.

-The bride is the daughter of Mr. and Mrs. Vincent J. Herter of Livonia and the parents of the bridegroom are Mr. and Mrs. Murvil Grace of
+The bride is the daughter of Mr. and Mrs. Vincent J. Herter of Livonia and the parents of the bridegroom are Mr. flowers were brilliant tea and Mrs. Murvil Grace of roses.
+The mother of the

-Given in marriage by her father,, the bride chose a full length sheath of white tissue faille fashioned with a Batteau neckline and elbow length sleeves which ended in a double circlet of rosepointe lace.
+Jackson. father,, the bride chose a full length sheath of white tissue faille fashioned with a Batteau neckline and elbow length sleeves which ended in a double circlet of rosepointe lace.
 A headpiece of seed pearls and organza held her fingertip veil of silk illusion.
-She carried white roses and stephanotis.
+She carried white roses and Fred Wells, midtown, 453-7543; Mrs. Richard Wager, vey, Lake Pointe, 453-5014;